eleftheriavas/Coursera_Capstone/README.md

-### The battle of the neighborhoods
+### THE BATTLE OF THE NEGHIBORHOODS OF TORONTO

+## Where to start a new gym business in the city of Toronto

-Coursera Capstone project
+IBM Coursera Capstone project